Fractures - Ankle

 • If undisplaced, manage in a below knee plaster backslab non weight bearing with crutches with follow up in Orthopaedic Fracture clinic in 7-10 days.

-• If displaced, refer to Orthopaedic Team.
+• If displaced, refer to the Orthopaedic Team.

 Minimally displaced Salter-Harris II fracture of the distal tibia